When is Watership Down on BBC and Netflix? Who's in the cast and how has the story been adapted?

 When is Watership Down on TV?

-The four-part CGI animated mini-series will air sometime during the winter period in 2018, most likely during Christmas scheduling.
+The four-part animated mini-series has been confirmed for Christmas 2018.
 The series will air on BBC1 in the UK, and be released on Netflix for international viewers.

 What’s the story about?

-Note: UPDATE: check out a first look at Watership Down here